tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 One hour, no strings attached for a flat fee of $150.

 ## **6\.
-How Index Funds Differ From Stocks?**
+How do Index Funds Differ From Stocks?**

 - **Stocks:** When you buy a stock, you own a piece of a single company.
 If the company does well, the value of your stock can go up, and you might make a profit.
 You might also get dividends, which are a share of the company's profits.

 - **Index Funds:** An index fund is like a basket of many different stocks.
 It's a way to invest in lots of companies at once.
-This can spread out your risk, because you're not just relying on one company to do well.
+This can spread out your risk because you're not just relying on one company to do well.

 In short, stocks are about betting on one company, while index funds are about investing in many companies at once.